howonlee/mertonon/docs/v0_4_roadmap.md

 - [x] Intro validation

 - [x] Intro BE
+- [ ] Test txn macro state - get it to work with the test handler somehow
 - [ ] Intro test, get it to work
 - [ ] Fold login validation into validation set
 - [ ] Fold other API validation thingies into validations